-Edward M. Liddy and David L. Herzog, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Shareholders of American International Group, Inc. to be held on June 30, 2009 or at any postponement or adjournment thereof.
+Edward M. Liddy and David L. Herzog, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Shareholders of American International Group, Inc. to be held at 10:00 a.m.
+(Eastern Daylight Saving Time) on June 30, 2009 or at any postponement or adjournment thereof.